KagChi/temporary-voice-channel/README.md

     allow: userChannelPermissions
 }];
 ```

+## Requirements
+- NodeJS v16.6 or greater

 ## Running bot
 - npm i
 - npm start

+## Replit
+You may run this on replit, since replit doesnt have native `NodeJS v16.6`, you may see this [article](https://dev.to/arnavkr/updating-node-js-to-16-in-replit-1ep0) to upgrade replit NodeJS version.

 ###### © KagChi 2021 All rights reserved.